JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/queries/azure-cli.md

 - `requiredResourceAccess` shows requested API permissions, but GUIDs may require additional resolution to human-readable permission names.
 - `az ad app permission list-grants` exposes delegated OAuth grants created through consent.
 - JMESPath is useful for reducing large JSON objects into investigation-relevant fields.
+- Reading an object unprojected before narrowing to a projection is what makes the projection defensible.
+It is also a redaction decision: narrowing the output keeps values off the screen that would otherwise have to be blurred out of evidence afterwards.